Poland broke EU law by lowering judges' retirement age, court advisor says

 Judges at the Court of Justice of the European Union, Europe’s top court, follow the advice of their advocate generals in the majority of cases although they are not bound to do so.

-Reporting by Robin Emmott and Foo Yun Chee
+Reporting by Robin Emmott and Foo Yun Chee; Editing by Keith Weir